 - valproic acid (Depakote)

-To minimize the risk of drug interactions with guanfacine, it is essential to inform the doctor of any medications or supplements that the child is currently taking.
+Parents or caregivers can minimize the risk of drug interactions with guanfacine by informing the doctor about any medications or supplements that the child is currently taking.

 Guanfacine is a nonstimulant drug option for the treatment of children with ADHD.
-A doctor may prescribe guanfacine if stimulant medications have been unsuccessful or have been causing harmful or unpleasant side effects.
+A doctor may prescribe guanfacine if stimulant medications have proven ineffective or if parents or caregivers are concerned that they will cause harmful or unpleasant side effects.

-To improve effectiveness and reduce the risk of side effects, it is vital that children take guanfacine as the doctor directs.
-Parents and caregivers should discuss any side effects or concerns with the child’s doctor.
+It is vital that children take guanfacine as the doctor directs to maximize its effectiveness and reduce the risk of side effects.
+Parents or caregivers should discuss any side effects or other concerns with the child’s doctor.